 - Take the medicine with food if it bothers your stomach.

 - Ask your doctor if you can skip the medicines on the weekends.
-This means that you don’t take any ADHD medicines on Saturday and Sunday.

 - Offer healthy snacks to children who lose weight while taking medicine for ADHD.